ideafarm/ipdos/README.md

  Porting contributions for Linux and other platforms are welcome.
  Built using Open Watcom v2.

+IPDOS (tm) craftwork began in 1992, during the "operating system wars", beginning life as a 16-bit OS/2 application.
+ 28 years and 1/2 million lines of C++ code later, IPDOS (tm) is nearly ready for alpha trial usage.
+ IPDOS (tm) development has been the best kept secret in software development.
+ Think of IPDOS (tm) as a "weapon of mass CONstruction", designed to make coding fun again while reviving innovation and empowering the independent software craft.

 Executive overview:
  IPDOS (tm) introduces a novel vision for server and desktop/laptop software technology that inserts a new software layer between a "base operating system" (such as Windows) and application programs (such as Windows console programs, windowed programs, and services).
  Application programs written for IPDOS (tm) are portable in that they run on any host that IPDOS (tm) has been ported to.